darkcompet/csharp-net-json/README.md

-# Json for Net
+# Json for dotnet

-This provides Json converter for Net.
+This provides Json converter for dotnet.

 - Features